Swart-lab/bleties/README.md

    parameter, expect reads to span entire IESs
  * Error rate of reads is expected to be higher -> Set higher `-max_mismatch` threshold

+The output GFF3 file from MILRAA can be used to plot graphical summary of predicted IESs with the script `scripts/milraa_gff_ies_plot.py`.

 ## MISER - Method of IES Spurious or Erroneous Reporting